galaxyproject/galaxy-cloudman-playbook/README.md

 A playbook for building the *Galaxy on the Cloud*
 =================================================

-This playbook is used to build the components required to run [CloudMan][cloudman] and [Galaxy on the Cloud][goc].
-The playbook is used by th [Galaxy project][gp] itself and is intended for anyone wanting to deploy their own instance of the platform, either on a public or private cloud.
+This [Ansible][ansible] playbook is used to build the components required to run [CloudMan][cloudman], [Galaxy on the Cloud][goc], or Galaxy Server.
+The playbook is used by the [Galaxy project][gp] itself and is intended for anyone wanting to deploy their own instance of the listed platforms.

-There are several roles contained in this playbook; the roles manage the build process of different components.
-To get the complete platform built, you will first need to build the machine image.
-Then launch an instance of that machine image and build the rest of the components off of it.
+There are several roles contained in this playbook; the roles manage the build process of different components:
+ * *CloudMan*: you only need to build the Machine Image
+ * *Galaxy on the Cloud*: you need to build the Machine Image first, then the galaxyFS
+ * *Galaxy Server*: you only need to build the Galaxy Server
+ * *Galaxy Tools*: see the `scripts` directory

-More instructions about the build process can be found [here][building].
+Additional instructions about the build process can be found [here][building].

+These roles are intended to be run on a Ubuntu system.

 Machine Image
 -------------